Chicken Noodle Casserole

 Note: Scroll down to the recipe card section of the post for the ingredients with amounts included and for more complete directions.

-How To Make Chicken and Noodle Casserole Without Condensed Soup
+How to Make Chicken Noodle Casserole Without Condensed Soup

 1. Noodles: Cook the pasta according to package directions, rinse, drain, and set aside.
 While the noodles or pasta are boiling, get to work on the next steps.

-3. Add the broccoli, salt, pepper, stir to combine, cover the skillet with a lid to allow steam to form, and cook for about 3 minutes.
+2. Sautรฉ the Vegetables: Heat olive oil in a large skillet, and sautรฉ the onion over medium-high heat.
+Then, add the garlic, and sautรฉ just until fragrant before adding the broccoli, salt, and pepper.
+Stir to combine, cover the skillet with a lid to allow steam to form, and cook for about 3 minutes.

-4. Heavy Cream: Add it and allow it to come to a very gentle boil, just to a simmer.
+3. Heavy Cream, Chicken, + Cheese: Add the heavy cream, and allow it to come to a very gentle boil, just to a simmer.
+Then, add the shredded chicken, shredded Swiss, and stir to combine and melt the cheese.

 Recipe FAQs